 This technical report presents use cases, key issues and solutions for enhancements to the location management of the mission critical architecture.

-All key issues that are addressed by one or more solutions in this Technical Report are presented in clause 7.2.
+All key issues that are addressed by one or more solutions in this Technical Report are presented in clause 7.2, and key issues with security aspects are addressed in clause 7.3.

 Solutions described in this Technical Report have impact on the functional model for MC services.
 These solutions provide updates to the functional models for MC services and enables the following enhancements: